nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 *a.
 If the user exists the application without confirming, the event is kept and the use case ends.

-**Use case 7: View all upcoming events**
+**Use case 7: View all events**

 **MSS**

 1. User lists all events.
-2. The system displays a list of all upcoming events.
+2. The system displays a list of all events.
-3. For each event, the event name, date and time, location and attendees are displayed.
-4. User can scroll through the list to see all the events listed.
+3. User can scroll through the list to see all the events listed.
-5. User can click on an event to view more details.
+4. User can click on an event to view more details.

     Use case ends